-Our aim is simple – to be a diverse and inclusive workplace where everyone has the opportunity to achieve their potential.
+Our aim is to be a diverse and inclusive workplace where everyone has the opportunity to achieve their potential.

-This is vital if we want to attract and retain the top talent.
-We want to create a welcoming, positive and supportive environment in which all can flourish, regardless of their gender, race or ethnicity, background, religion, physical abilities, sexual orientation or gender identity.
+This is vital if we want to attract and retain top talent.
+We want to create a welcoming, positive and supportive environment in which all can flourish, regardless of their gender, race or ethnicity, background, religion, disabilities, sexual orientation, gender identity or any other dimensions of difference.

 We also look beyond our firm through our involvement with external organisations and our collaborations with clients.
 We believe it is important to work with others to create sustainable change in our profession, the business world and our wider communities.

 We want to ensure our firm is gender diverse at all levels, but particularly within the partnership.
 To achieve this aim we use a range of measures, including setting targets for partner promotions and initiatives such as our global sponsorship programme for women.
-We know it is vital to create a working environment that is equally welcoming to men and women.
+We know it is vital to create a working environment that is equally welcoming to all, whatever your gender identity.
 We also understand the benefits of bringing together people with shared interests and common goals, and our women’s networks are an integral part of this.

 Outside our firm, we take an active role globally in the 30% Club – a group of business leaders committed to achieving better gender balance at all levels of commerce.